-Produced by unpasteurized cow milk, Grana Padano is produced and aged in the similar way as asiago, making it one of the best substitute to use.
+Produced by unpasteurized cow milk, Grana Padano is aged in a similar way as asiago, making it one of the best substitute to use.
 The taste is quite close to the asiago but milder and less pronounced.
-The texture is semi-hard and gritty, somewhat in between of the aged asiago and fresh asiago.
+So if you feel like asiago is too strong for you, you can go with Grana Padano.

-Gruyere is made using cow milk from the western region in Switzerland.
-It tastes cream-rich, less earthy and sweeter than the asiago.
-If you are using asiago for macaroni, this is a perfect substitute.
-Check latest price on Amazon.
+Gruyere is made using cow milk from the western region of Switzerland.
+It features a buttery-creamy-rich, less earthy taste and also sweeter than the asiago.
+If you are using asiago for macaroni, this is a very good option to use.

 4. Pecorino Romano